 This past Saturday afternoon my husband Jay and I were getting ready to run some errands when we heard lots of fire trucks zooming by our apartment building.
 Living in New York City – this isn’t a big deal – it happens all the time and you learn to ignore it.
 But the sirens were constant and extremely loud this time.
 I looked out the window and there were firefighters rushing into our building!
 I started to smell smoke and yelled out to Jay that I thought something was on fire.
 I opened our apartment door and the hallway was filling with smoke.

 I totally freaked out — Jay told me not to panic and to get my shoes and coat and we needed to get out.
 But my head was whirling in a million directions and my feet weren’t moving.
 I couldn’t remember where my shoes were – although they are always by the front door, always.
+Now imagine an elderly person in these scenarios?
+This is why it’s very important for the elderly that still live on their own to install these devices not just for medical alerts, but for any emergencies the elderly in question cannot respond in time to.

 Making a mental list